Replicable Reinforcement Learning: Algorithms

 An interesting observation is that $\rpvi$ discretizes the space of values as a function of the $\varepsilon$-parameter and $\gamma$ (see Appendix~\ref{app:rpvi-prf}).
-As a result, replicability becomes harder for larger values of $\gamma$ as discretization intervals become smaller and we require more samples to obtain a equally sized $\rho$.
-This seems intuitive as we need to account for more potential future states that might impact our estimates.
+As a result, replicability becomes harder for larger values of $\gamma$ as discretization intervals become smaller and we require more samples to obtain an equally sized $\rho$.
+This is intuitive as we need to account for more potential future states that might impact our estimates.

-The number of samples to compute a replicable value function is at most $O(|\states|^2|\actions|^2 / \rho)$ times larger than computing a non-replicable one~\citep{kearns1998finitesample}.
-Still, a key observations of the original $\pvi$ result was that it is sufficient for every state-action pair to have a sample size logarithmic in $|\states||\actions|$ making the procedure cheaper than estimating the full transition dynamics of an MDP.
-In our approach, the cost of replicability is the loss of this property.
+The number of samples to compute a replicable value function is at most $O(\log^2 (1/\epsilon)|\states|^2|\actions|^2 / \rho^2)$ times larger than computing a non-replicable one~\citep{kearns1998finitesample}.
+Still, a key observation of the original Phased Q-learning result was that it is sufficient for every state-action pair to have a sample size logarithmic in $|\states||\actions|$, making the procedure cheaper than estimating the full transition dynamics of an MDP.
+The cost of replicability is the loss of this property.
 However, we note that $\rpvi$ does not yield replicable transition probability estimation.
-Using the idea of $\rstat$ queries to obtain transitions estimates turns out to be significantly more expensive than the replicable value estimation done by Algorithm~\ref{alg:rep-phased} (see Appendix~\ref{app:rep-app-mpd}).
+Using the idea of $\rstat$ queries to obtain transition estimates turns out to be significantly more expensive than the replicable value estimation done by Algorithm~\ref{alg:rep-phased} (see Appendix~\ref{app:rep-app-mpd}).
 Our results retain the notion that direct value estimation is much cheaper than estimating the full transition kernel even in the presence of replicability.

-\subsection{Replicable RL with Exploration}
+\subsection{Replicable RL with exploration}